ecdye/zram-config/cvt2f2fs/README.md

 sudo apt-get update

-Now we can grab things from buster when we want sudo apt-get install -t buster f2fs-tools
+Now we can grab things from buster when we want

+sudo apt-get install -t buster f2fs-tools

-You need to do the above as you will notice in syslog `fsck.f2fs: invalid option -- 'y'` Systemd seems to be trying to run with an invalid option The above fixes that and fsck.f2fs will run and report everything is fine.
+You need to do the above as you will notice in syslog `fsck.f2fs: invalid option -- 'y'`

+Systemd seems to be trying to run with an invalid option

+The above fixes that and fsck.f2fs will run and report everything is fine.

 Thing is it will do that on every boot as the system thinks there is something wrong with the superblock.

-I thought OK dunno why this script is doing an rpi-update anyway and I know there where a lot of f2fs commits in 4.18 but lets hack the not to do the rpi-update bit.
+I thought OK dunno why this script is doing an rpi-update anyway and I know there where a lot of f2fs commits in 4.18 but lets hack the cript not to do the rpi-update bit.
-Strangely you get the same syslog messages invalid option -- 'y'` as the initramfs fsck.f2fs fails as it would seem the tools & kernel in stretch are not in version sync.
+Strangely you get the same syslog messages `invalid option -- 'y'` as the initramfs fsck.f2fs fails as it would seem the tools & kernel in Raspbian Stretch are not in version sync.

 I presume that we have had kernel updates but not f2fs-tools updates.

 Haven't done much more as f2fs was like I say an after thought that what is a huge over-provision of 10-20% is only approx 1-2gb